SFML/SFML-Website/pages/tutorials/3.0/getting-started/ios.md

 ## Compiling and running an SFML app

 CMake has first-class support for cross-compiling to iOS on your mac.
 You simply set the system name when configuring projects.
-Make sure to use the Xcode generator unless you are comfortable handling the packaging, installing, launching and debugging of the app yourself
+Make sure to use the Xcode generator unless you are comfortable handling the packaging, installing, launching and debugging of the app yourself.

 `cmake -B build/ios -DCMAKE_SYSTEM_NAME=iOS -GXcode`